dev-nzm99/dsalgo-lib/all_DSA_patterns/Binary Search Patterns/Binary Search Patterns: Find Min-Max in Rotated Sorted Array/README.md

 | 5 | Peak Index in a Mountain Array           | Medium    | https://leetcode.com/problems/peak-index-in-a-mountain-array/ |
 | 6 | Find in Mountain Array                   | Hard      | https://leetcode.com/problems/find-in-mountain-array/ |

+### Remember:
+Whenever you see a rotated sorted array and need to find something efficiently, think about which half is sorted and use binary search to zoom in on your answer!